colinjlacy/angular-2-loading-container/README.md

-# Loading Indicator
+# Loading Container

-This is meant to be a super-simple Angualr 2 component, used in tandem with `ngSwitch` to block DOM elements while waiting for async data.
+This is meant to be a super-simple Angualr 2 component, which sets a spinner ased on a boolean input, and passes an encapsulated view to the DOM when that boolean evaluates to false.

 ## To Use: